roszenil/mytutorials/docs/discrete/mk2_visualizacionEnglish.md

 # Zero is crossing the test statistic high probability values
 violin_difference
 ```
 Formalizing the hypothesis
 $$ H_0: D=0$$

 ```
-hpd <-quantile(D$dens, probs=c(0.025,0.975))
+diff_quantile<-quantile(D$dens, probs=c(0.025,0.975))
-hpd
+diff_quantile
 ```

-We observa that the highest posterior probability interval, known as the credible interval for $$D$$ with 95% of the probability of the posterior is (-0.19, 0.01).
+We observe that the highest posterior probability interval, known as the credible interval for $$D$$ with 95% of the probability of the posterior is (-0.19, 0.01).
 The value zero belongs to the credible interval.
 Therefore, the probability of the null hypothesis is larger than 5%, in mathematical terms $$P(H_0\lvert Data)>0.05$$.
 This means that the transition rates are equal with a probability higher than 5%.  **Important**: Note that in Bayesian hypothesis testing we don't use p-values, or significance, we do not reject or fail to reject, we simply state how **probable** a hypothesis is.

 ## Ancestral reconstructions